The Kulpmont Mob Murders of 1939

 On the morning of Thursday, March 2, 1939, two brothers from Marion Heights, Paul and Mickey Mall, set out from their Melrose Street home in order to engage in some bootleg mining at Brennan's Farm, just south of Kulpmont.
 At around 7 o'clock that morning, as they scoured the woods for suitable mine timber, the brothers spotted a green 1933 Plymouth coupe mired in ice and mud about 150 feet off the side of the road.
 When the brothers approached the automobile they were shocked to see a trail of blood tricking out of the vehicle onto the ground below.
 They were even more shocked at what they found inside the car.

 One of the brothers peered into the vehicle and saw the bloodied body of a man slumped over in the driver's seat.
 Further investigation revealed a second body stuffed into the rumble seat compartment in the back of the coupe.
 The brothers hightailed it back into town to notify the state police and Motor Policeman George O'Day and C.E.
 Shade soon arrived at the scene.
 They were joined a short while later by Officer Hochreiter.
+Whomever jammed the body into the rumble seat compartment had stuffed the corpse so tightly that none of the officers were able to open the compartment, so they sent for a tow truck from Clauser's garage, which towed the coupe out of the mud and transported it to Martz's garage in Shamokin.

 The car was soon identified as belonging to Fred Pensyl, a 27-year-old resident of Reading who had formerly lived in Shamokin and worked as the driver of a coal truck.
 Officer Hochreiter and Detective Donald Zimmerman took the deceased man's wife and mother to the police barracks for questioning.
 Esther Sassaman, who had married Pensyl less than a year earlier, told officers that the last time she had seen her husband was around midnight of the preceding Thursday.
 According to their story, Fred Pensyl and Esther Sassaman had driven up from Reading on February 13 to visit a sick relative at the Shamokin hospital.
 In Shamokin, the two visitors had stayed at the home of Esther's mother, Stella Nolan.
 A week before the murders, Pensyl returned to his apartment in Reading for a change of clothing for himself and his wife.
 That was the last time Esther saw her husband alive.

-The second victim found dead in the couple was 35-year-old John J. Mansfield, who had been paroled from the Eastern State Penitentiary in Philadelphia around Christmas after serving ten years for armed robbery.
+The second victim found dead in the couple was 35-year-old Joseph Mansfield, who had been paroled from the Eastern State Penitentiary in Philadelphia around Christmas after serving ten years for armed robbery.
 After his release, Mansfield lodged with his aunt, Mrs. Sarah O'Brien, at 415 North Washington Street in Shamokin.
 According to Mrs. O'Brien, Pensyl showed up with his car on Friday morning and the two men quickly departed.
 Her nephew did not say where they were going or when they would be back.

 The Crime Scene